cmdre94/FSND-Virtual-Machine/vagrant/tournament/README.txt

 vagrant@vagrant-ubuntu-trusty-32:/vagrant/tournament$

 7.
-type psql tournament
+type psql vagrant
-This connects to the tournament database.
+This connects to the vagrant directory.

 8.
 import the sql file by typing \i tournament.sql